-- Tardiness - You'll lose 1 point if you turn the assignment in the day after the deadline (even if its just a few minutes late) - You'll get no credit if you turn in the assignment after that - Incompleteness - You'll lose 1 point if there is anything missing (even one part of one question) - You'll lose 2 points if you're missing a substantial part of the homework, but it is at least half complete - You'll get no credit for an assignment less than half complete - Failure to follow directions - o You'll lose 2 points if you fail to upload your homework as a single file
+- Tardiness - You'll lose 1 point if you turn the assignment in the day after the deadline (even if its just a few minutes late) - You'll get no credit if you turn in the assignment after that - Incompleteness - You'll lose 1 point if there is anything missing (even one part of one question) - You'll lose 2 points if you're missing a substantial part of the homework, but it is at least half complete - You'll get no credit for an assignment less than half complete

 We will not make any allowance for cases where you upload the wrong assignment-it will be counted as though you had not turned in the assignment until you correct the error.
-The grader will judge whether your assignment is complete.
-The grader is instructed to consider poor effort (i.e. nonsensical equations) as an incomplete assignment.
+Your TA will judge whether your assignment is complete and is instructed to consider poor effort (i.e. nonsensical equations) as an incomplete assignment.